 As Geometric Forms

 All meaning is an angle.
 This enigmatic statement is reputed to have originated in ancient Egypt and may well find its most precise expression in the geometric structure of the zodiac.
-Before exploring this idea further, I'd first like to establish what I mean by "astrological archetype", for, as we shall see, astrological archetypes are inextricably bound up with angles.
+In effect, we can understand astrological archetypes as geometric forms.
+Before exploring this idea further, I’d first like to establish what I mean by “astrological archetype”, for, as we shall see, astrological archetypes are inextricably bound up with angles.

 The concept of archetype is at the foundation of our astrological language.
 Generally speaking, an archetype can be defined as an image that is an original model after which similar things are patterned.
 A related meaning is an ideal example of a type.
 For example, the god Venus in Greek mythology embodies an ideal of beauty, which in more attenuated forms can be found in various things and people—a beautiful dancer, painting, song, or sunset.
 Each is “full” of the archetype of beauty.